Parthiban Kanavu (1960 film): Soundtrack

-The soundtrack was composed by Vedha, with the lyrics by Kannadasan, Vindhan and A. Maruthakasi.
+The soundtrack was composed by Vedha.
 The song "Andhi Mayanguthadi" is set in Yaman Kalyan raga.

 Release and reception

 Parthiban Kanavu was released on 3 June 1960.
 Kanthan of Kalki said the novel had been adapted well for the screen without losing out its taste.
 However, according to historian Randor Guy, the revealing of the yogi's identity in the beginning of the film was criticised as it did not build up the suspense, which had been the plus point of the novel, among the audience.
 He noted that this was a huge factor in the commercial failure of a good film, though the lead pair Vyjayanthimala and Ganesan proved to be an attractive pair and their scenes with excellent songs sustained interest in the film.
 At the 8th National Film Awards, Parthiban Kanavu won the award for Best Feature Film in Tamil.
 The film was dubbed into Telugu as Veera Samrajyam in 1961.
+The film was also dubbed in Sinhala.

-Controversy
+Historical accuracy

-While analysing the 2011 science fiction film 7aum Arivu, where it was compared with other Tamil films about history and folklore, which had been historically inaccurate like Veerapandiya Kattabomman, Rajaraja Cholan and Parthiban Kanavu itself, the film historian S. Theodore Baskaran had quoted that, "The crew of Parthiban Kanavu — a film on the Pallava dynasty — did not even visit Mahabalipuram ruled by the Pallavas", while criticising the filmmakers, saying that "They do not even do basic research".
+While analysing the 2011 science fiction film 7 Aum Arivu, where it was compared with other Tamil films about history and folklore, which had been historically inaccurate like Veerapandiya Kattabomman and Parthiban Kanavu itself, the historian S. Theodore Baskaran quoted, "The crew of Parthiban Kanavu — a film on the Pallava dynasty — did not even visit Mahabalipuram ruled by the Pallavas", while criticising the filmmakers, saying that "They do not even do basic research".